roddhjav/pass-tomb/README.md

 # pass tomb [![build status][build-img]][build-url]

-A [pass](https://www.passwordstore.org/) extension allowing you to put and manage your password store in a tomb.
+A [pass](https://www.passwordstore.org/) extension that helps to keep the whole tree of password encrypted inside a tomb.

 ## Description